miso-lims/miso-lims/docs/user_manual/pools.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Merging Pools" %}

-Multiple pools may be merged to create a new pool containing all of the dilutions from each of the merged pools.
+Multiple pools may be merged to create a new pool containing all of the library aliquots from each of the merged pools.
 To do this, select the pools to merge from the Pools list, then click the "Merge" button in the toolbar at the top of the table.
 In the dialog, choose the proportions to merge the pools at.
 Click the "Merge" button to proceed.
-This will take you to the Merge Pools page, which functions the same as the bulk Create Pools from Dilutions page.
+This will take you to the Merge Pools page, which functions the same as the bulk Create Pools from Library Aliquots page.
 Enter the pool information, then click "Save" at the top right to create the new pool.

 {% include userman-toplink.md %}